cncf/tag-security/supply-chain-security/compromises/2019/purescript-npm.md

 ## Impact
-Both packages have ~ 1400 downloads weekly.
+The first version with a the backdoor was published on 05.07.2019, 21:00 UTC.
+On 09.07.2019, 01:00 UTC an updated version, which did no contain the backdoor, was published.
+The official NPM download statistics claim that the packages have ~ 1400 downloads weekly.

 ## Type of compromise
-The maintainer at that time claims that the malicious code was published by an attacker who gained access to his npm account.
+It appears that the attacker gained access to the npm account of the package maintainer.